Updated: 11 min read

 Building Resilience on a Budget: The Phased Approach

 You don’t need $5,000 upfront to build resilience.
-I built mine over 3 years, one system at a time.
+Build it over time, one system at a time.

 Year 1: Power Resilience ($800-$1,500)